Japan makes arrests on bribery suspicions in Tokyo Olympics - NewsBreak

 Japanese media reports said Takahashi denied wrongdoing, stressing he was paid for consulting services.

-Also arrested were Hironori Aoki, 83, who founded Aoki, his younger brother and deputy at the company Takahisa Aoki, 76, and Katsuhisa Ueda, 40, an executive at a group company, prosecutors said.
-The dubious payments were made more than 50 times, they said.

-Prosecutors had raided Hironori Aoki's Tokyo home last month.
-Speculation is growing there may be even more arrests.
-Seiko Hashimoto, a lawmaker who was in charge of the Tokyo Olympics, has promised to cooperate with the investigation.

-Tokyo hosted the 2020 Games, which included the Paralympics, with much fanfare — as well as criticism, especially over the ballooning costs — in summer 2021.
-The event was postponed by a year and held with no public ticket sales because of the coronavirus pandemic.
+Tokyo played host to the Tokyo Games with much fanfare, as well as criticism, in summer 2021.
+The event was postponed for a year and held with no public ticket sales because of the coronavirus pandemic.

-That came as a disappointment, as the games were supposed to drum up tourism revenue and put a spotlight on Japan’s prowess in a similar way as the 1964 Tokyo Olympics did.
+That came as a disappointment, as the Games were supposed to have drummed up tourism revenue, and put the spotlight on Japan’s prowess in a similar way as did the 1964 Tokyo Olympics.

 Comments / 0